 Current group Postdocs: Ben Lambert and Kim Moore.
 PhD Students: Francesco Di Giovanni, Chris Evans, Udhav Fowdar, Fabian Lehmann and Celso Viana.
 Project students: Benjamin Aslan and Daniel Platt.

 About meShort history I am a Reader in Mathematics at University College London.
 I was an EPSRC Career Acceleration Fellow and, before joining UCL, a member of the Geometry group at Imperial College, London.
 I spent the academic year 07-08 at MSRI, Berkeley, working with Robert Bryant.
 My DPhil supervisor at Oxford was Dominic Joyce.
 For further details see my about page.

-Organisation I am a co-organiser of the joint KCL/UCL Geometry Seminar and Brussels-London Geometry Seminar.
+Organisation I am a co-organiser of the joint KCL/UCL Geometry Seminar, the Brussels-London Geometry Seminar and the London Geometric Analysis Reading Seminar.
 I co-organised the workshops G 2 Days 2014 at UCL and G 2 Days 2012 at King's and UCL, with support from EPSRC grants.
 I co-organised a Differential Geometry workshop on 31 March - 1 April 2015 at the BMC-BAMC in Cambridge, as part of the Brussels-London Geometry seminar.
 I also co-organised an LMS-CMI Research School in summer 2014 (where I was also gave a lecture course) and UCL Geometry and Topology Days in 2013 which were supported by LMS conference grants.
 I have also organised Geometry and Topology Open Days at UCL for prospective PhD students.

 Keep informed Follow @jdlotay Follow me on Twitter @jdlotay and find out more about geometry and topology at UCL on the group webpage and the UCL Geometry and Topology Group blog.